-Table 29.3 -Standards fo or activities outside roads on-Compliance atus 29.5.24.4 Type C identification road shall be Plan to land locate ed east of the 29.5.24.5 n number of access fied on the Structure one (1).
-29.5.25 Carparking within the Te F Pūtahi Ladies Mile Zo one RE ) 29.5.25.1 Residential P and the road edium Density Resi recincts, uncovered boundary of reside one car park per res parking between the building e limited to a res scretion is stricted to: Effects on rk is not addition safety, efficiency, and amenity of the 29.5.25.2 Residential F distance of 8 except that co edium Density Res Precincts, there sha Bm between vehicle embined vehicle cros where they service r lapart.
-Ill be a minimur crossings on p sings will be exclu n separation ublic streets, ided from this site and of the transport network, including the pedestrian and cycling 29.5.25.3 building at gr must: a.
-Not from cing areas (including ound-level) that con mprise more than n two spaces b. environment; and Effects on the amenity of the Zone when viewed from the Incorporate 2m wide landscape planting areas at an interval of every four angle parking spaces and between nose-to-nose angle parking, and every three parallel parking spaces. street 29.5.X premis of the includi es shall be in a QLDC Land De ng the notes w ee simple lots, cross accordance with Tab evelopment and Sub- ithin Table 3.2 and A le 3.2 (Road Desi division Code of F gn Standards) Practice 2018, ocretion is stricted to: provided for in 29.5.14b below. b.
-All shared private vehicular accesses in the Te Pütahi Ladies Mile Zone, serving residential units in the High Density Residential Zone, Medium Density Residential Zone, Low Density Residential Zone shall comply with the following standards: a.
-Effects, including positive effects, on the safety, efficiency, and amenity of the site and of the actual n units pro be servi potentia units ab serviceo d by the Formed Width (m) Minimum legal width transport network, including the pedestrian and cycling environment and provision for sufficient 1 to 6 7 to 12 ed density 3.0 5.5 - 5.7 4.0 6.7 b. emergency access. (ii) Except: i. where a shared vehicle access for 1 to 6 units adjoins a State Highway, arterial, or collector road, it shall have a formed width of 5.5m - 5.7m and a legal width of at least 6.7m for a minimum length the access, including the width of the formed and legal width.
+Table 29.3 S -Standards t for activities outside roads Non-Compliance status 29.5.24.4 m number of access ified on the Structure two (2).
+29.5.24.5 The maximu Type C ident road shall be 29.5.25 Carparking within the Te Pūtahi Ladies Mile Zo one RD 29.5.25.1 29.5.25.1 Within the Medium Density Residential and the High Density Residential Precincts, uncovered parking between the building and the road boundary of residential units shall be limited to a maximum of one car park per residential unit (provided that any such car prequirements ark is not addition al to the maxin num parking safety, efficiency, and 29.5.25.2 Within the Management Residential distance of except that control or the second Medium Density Res Precincts, there sha 8m between vehicle ombined vehicle cros where they service i all be a minimur e crossings on p sings will be exclu n separation ublic streets, ded from this amenity of the site and of the transport network, including the pedestrian and cycling 29.5.25.3 Common par building at g must: a.
+Not fro environment; and b.
+Effects on the amenity of the s at an I between earallel Zone when viewed from the street 29.5.X of the leased gn Standards) ractice 2018, F; except as Discretion is restricted to: b.
+All shar serving Mile Zone, , Medium I comply with a.
+Effects, including positive effects, on the safety, efficiency, and amenity of the site and of the eater of the number of Formed Width (m) Minimum legal width transport network, units problems potential units all services roposed to viced or the all number of ble to be id by the ed density 3.0 4.0 including the pedestrian and cycling environment and provision for sufficient emergency units problems be service permitt roposed to viced or the al number of ble to be d by the ed density 3.0 5.5 - 5.7 4.0 6.7 pedestrian and cycling environment and provision for sufficient units pi be service potenti units al service permitt 1 to 6 7 to 1. roposed to viced or the all number of oble to be do by the ed density 6.7 to 6 units adjoins pedestrian and cycling environment and provision for sufficient emergency access.

-Commented [MF130]: #93 Sanderson Group and Queenstown Commercial Limited
+Commented [MF140]: #93 Sanderson Group and Queenstown Commercial Limited